Crispy Sesame Chicken with a delicious ginger flavor can be made in less than 30 minutes! Quicker and tastier than take-out!

 - Cook the chicken to a golden brown perfection, if you a looking for very crispy texture.

-- If you want the chicken juicier, remove it from the frying pan after 3-4 minutes of cooking, right after the chicken has just cooked.
+- For juicier chicken, remove it from the frying pan after 3-4 minutes of cooking, right after the chicken has just cooked.

 Tools/Ingredients I used to make the Ginger Crispy Sesame Chicken Recipe: